-All education providers (including maintained schools, academies, independent schools and colleges) will receive domestic abuse notifications via their designated secure safeguarding email address.
+All education providers (including maintained schools, academies, independent schools and colleges) will receive domestic abuse notifications via their designated secure safeguarding email address, which is accessible by a minimum of two safeguarding staff.

-Notifications are on statutory school aged children only, therefore early years settings and maintained nurseries aren't eligible to receive them.
+Notifications are on statutory school aged children only, therefore early years settings and maintained nurseries are unlikely to receive them.